fahad12398/i2as/README.md

 # i2as

-A Python Script which Converts the provided image into a Short Story.
+A Streamlit app which provided an image creates a Short Story.